-The MCC Libraries have a comprehensive Library Instruction Program which is a major component of the Information Literacy Program.
 Library instruction is defined as the education of library users to become effective information retrievers and consumers.
 MCC Library faculty follow the ACRL Information Literacy Standards for Higher Education for each library instruction session carefully planning learning objectives, active learning and assessment techniques.
 We are available to provide library instruction for any course offered at MCC Southern & Dobson, Red Mountain, extended campuses and on site for Dual Enrollment courses.
-The library faculty are flexible and will tailor the instruction sessions to meet the needs of specific courses.
+Instruction sessions are tailored to meet the specific needs of you and your students.

-General library orientation - General library orientation is a great way to introduce students to library services and resources.
+Library Introduction - A general library introduction is a great way to introduce students to library services and resources.
 Students engage in hands on activities which may include scavenger hunts, book searching, or interactive games that increase student comfort level and knowledge of library services and resources.
-This instruction is great for developmental education courses and students that are new to MCC.
+This instruction is great for CPD courses, developmental education courses and students that are new to MCC.

 Multiple Session Library Instruction - Multiple session library instructions are two or more library instructions that are scheduled consecutively or over the course of a semester aligning with the steps of a scaffolded research project.
 These instructions are customized to the information literacy objectives of any research project which can include topic selection, search strategies, database searching, Google searching, evaluating sources, annotated bibliographies, avoiding plagiarism, and more.
-This format is great for ENG101 and ENG102 classes or any course with a writing or research component.
+This format is great for ANY course with a research project.